Ochlology

 physical

-chemistry known as Brownian movement; then to the random emission of
+chemistry known as Brownian movement; then also to the random emission of

 light quanta.
 Integral to